-Scientists are only now starting to understand the way the mind affects the body.
-Many of those that suffer from serious anxiety and anxiety attacks experience a burning sensation - a feeling of burning skin that can be frightening.
+Scientists are continuing to discover and learn about the many ways that the mind affects the body.
+Many of those that suffer from serious anxiety and panic attacks experience a burning sensation - a feeling of heat, itching or irritation in the skin that can be uncomfortable and even frightening.

 That burning sensation really can be a symptom of anxiety.
-It may occur with or without an anxiety attack, and it may even be associated with skin flare ups.
+It may occur with or without an anxiety attack, and it may even be associated with flare ups of existing skin conditions.

-Many now believe that anxiety has the ability to mimic almost every type of health problem available.
-In some cases, it may even be hard to tell the difference between anxiety and another health issue, or tell the difference between two types of anxiety.
+Many now believe that anxiety has the ability to mimic health conditions in most systems of the body.
+In many cases, it can be hard to tell the difference between anxiety and another health issue.

 Causes of Burning Sensations in Skin

 When you experience anxiety, your body is in fight or flight mode.
 This is an automatic response of the nervous system in relation to threat, thought to have evolved to increase chances of survival.